 - Allow the chicken breasts to rest for five minutes before slicing or serving.
 This allows time for the juices to be evenly distributed through the meat.

 - Grilled vegetables are a delicious and healthy choice to accompany lemon ginger chicken breasts.
 You can make skewers of zucchini, eggplant, cherry tomatoes, bell pepper, mushrooms, onions, or yellow squash.
 Use a grill basket or foil packets to grill vegetables that don't skewer easily, such as broccoli, cauliflower, asparagus, carrots, or green beans.
 You might also try your hand at grilling romaine lettuce for an elegant side vegetable.

-The marinade is only safe to use in the first half of the cooking time, as that allows time for heat to kill any bacteria that have carried over from the raw chicken.
+- The marinade is only safe to use in the first half of the cooking time, as that allows time for heat to kill any bacteria that have carried over from the raw chicken.
 Discard any unused marinade after that time; it is not safe to use unless cooked.